isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Learning by Inquiring in the Primary English Language Classroom.md

 Select this course at the Proficient Level of Practice if you:

-*   wish to have fundamental understanding of the principles of DI, and to become skilful and independent in your practice of DI in the EL classroom;
+*   wish to have fundamental understanding of IBL, and would like to become skilful and independent in your practice of IBL in the EL classroom;
-*   would like to be able to, on an ongoing basis, reflect on your practice of DI to improve student learning of EL; and
+*   would like to be able to, on an ongoing basis, reflect on your practice of IBL to improve student learning of EL; and
 *   plan to apply your learning as you participate in the course.

 #### Learning Goals